The Shoppes at Coventry

-Coventry Mall (also known as The Shoppes at Coventry) is a shopping mall in North Coventry Township, Pennsylvania (Pottstown, Pennsylvania), located at the interchange of Route 100 and Route 724.
-The mall is anchored by Boscov's, Kohl's, Gabe's, and Dick's Sporting Goods.
+The Shoppes at Coventry is a shopping mall in North Coventry Township, Pennsylvania (Pottstown, Pennsylvania), located at the interchange of Route 100 and Route 724.
+The mall is anchored by Boscov's, Kohl's, and Gabe's.

 History

-Opened as the Norco Mall in October, 1967, it featured Sears, Britt's Department Store (later Hess's), and Thrift Drug as anchors as well as thirteen smaller retail stores.
+The mall, originally known as the Norco Mall, held its grand opening on October 5, 1967, though several stores opened their doors before this date.
+It featured Sears and Britt's department stores as anchors, as well as thirteen smaller retail stores, including Thrift Drug and Pantry Pride.
 In 1974 the original open-air plan was enclosed and expanded to include a new anchor store, J.M.
-Fields, a two-plex movie theater operated by the Fox Theatres chain, and more than a dozen new retail spaces.
-In 1982 the mall underwent further expansion and a name change to Coventry Mall.
-J. M. Fields closed and became Jefferson Ward in 1978, and later Bradlees in 1985.
-After Bradlees closed, it was subdivided between Ross Dress for Less and Dick's Sporting Goods, the former of which closed in 2014.
+Fields, a two-screen movie theater operated by the Fox Theatres chain, and twenty new retail spaces.
+In 1978, Britt's and J. M. Fields closed and were replaced by Hess's and Jefferson Ward (the discount store arm of Montgomery Ward), respectively.
+Jefferson Ward later became Bradlees in 1985.
+After Bradlees closed in 2001, it was subdivided between Ross Dress for Less and Dick's Sporting Goods.
+In 1979 the mall was acquired by Goodman Properties and renamed to the Coventry Mall, and in 1982 it underwent further expansion.
 A Pomeroy's department store was added in 1985.
 In 1987, this store became a Bon-Ton when that chain bought Pomeroy's; in 1993, it became Boscov's and now has 2 floors and rooftop parking (the latter of which has since been closed to the public).
-In 1987, a larger 8-plex movie theater was built outside the mall; the old theater was then converted into a food court.
+In 1987, a larger eight-screen movie theater was built outside the mall; the old theater was then converted into a food court.

-Hess's sold most of its stores to The Bon-Ton in 1994, but was unable to complete a deal with Bon-Ton on the Coventry Mall store.
-It instead became JCPenney for a short time, then The Bon-Ton, before finally becoming Kohl's in 2004.
-That same year, Stoltz Real Estate Partners acquired the mall from The Goodman Co.
+Hess's sold most of its stores to The Bon-Ton in 1994, but was unable to complete a deal with Bon-Ton on the Coventry Mall store, leading to its closure.
+The store then became JCPenney for a short time, then The Bon-Ton, before finally becoming Kohl's in 2005.
+In 2004, Stoltz Real Estate Partners acquired the mall from The Goodman Co.